How to Set Up Buy X Get Y Free Magento 2 Promotions

 Step 3.
 Define Rule Information

-Rule Information
+Expand the Rule Information section.

-to explain the rule's purpose. -
+- Add a Description to explain the rule's purpose.

-Assign the rule to the correct
+- Assign the rule to the correct Websites and Customer Groups.

 Step 4.
 Set the Conditions

-Choose an attribute like
+- Choose an attribute like SKU or Category from the dropdown.

 Step 5.
 Configure the Actions

-section is the core of the setup.
+The Actions section is the core of the setup.

 Step 6.
 Define Action Details